smartrevolution/clj-gae-datastore/README.md

 - joda-time-1.6.jar
 - some libraries from the Google App Engine SDK.
 You can use the small script "etc/copy-gae-libs.sh" to do this.
+- clj-datetime-bin-0.1.jar (this jar is already included in the lib directory)

 Open the `src/example/clojure/com/freiheit/gae/datastore/example.clj` file in Emacs and use swank-clojure-project to setup a Clojure session.
 Compile the